King of California: Release

-The film premiered on January 24, 2007 in Sundance Film Festival and on September 14, 2007 in United States.
+The film premiered on January 24, 2007, at the Sundance Film Festival, and was released on September 14, 2007, in the United States.

 Box office

-At the end of its box office run, King of California grossed $268,461 in North America and $759,238 in other territories, for a worldwide total of $1,027,699.
+At the end of its box office run, King of California grossed $268,461 in North America and $777,325 in other territories, for a worldwide total of $1,045,786.
 It earned a weekend gross of $35,814 playing in 5 theaters, with a per-theatre average of $7,162 and ranking #58.
 Its biggest overseas markets were Italy, Germany and France, where it grossed $300,080, $143,683 and $121,140 respectively.

 Critical response

-As of January 6, 2008 on the review aggregator Rotten Tomatoes, 63% of critics gave the film positive reviews, based on 68 reviews with an average rating of 6.2/10.
-The site's critics' consensus reads: "A quirky and often touching comedy about a mature teenager and her manic depressive father, King of California is a charming tale of familial relations and treasure hunting".
-On Metacritic, the film had an average score of 63 out of 100, based on 22 reviews, indicating "generally favorable reviews".

-New York Times film critic Stephen Holden described King of California as "a sequel of sorts" to One Flew Over the Cuckoo's Nest (1975), noting the similarity between the characters of Charlie and Randle McMurphy (played by Jack Nicholson).
+The New York Times film critic Stephen Holden described King of California as "a sequel of sorts" to One Flew Over the Cuckoo's Nest (1975), noting the similarity between the characters of Charlie and Randle McMurphy (played by Jack Nicholson).
 Praising Michael Douglas' acting as "his strongest screen performance since Wonder Boys," Holden concluded that the film "is really a Don Quixote-like fable about nonconformity and pursuing your impossible dream to the very end."

 Ted Fry of The Seattle Times also extolled Michael Douglas' acting as "one of his stronger performances", and called King of California "a strong effort by first-time writer/director Mike Cahill that will keep you bemused for its idiosyncratic voice."